hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 This tutorial expects Mapnik 2.x or greater.
 Older versions do not provide the `mapnik-config` program, so we recommend upgrading.

-Please note that if you are using mapnik 2.0.0 then you will need to adjust the "mapnik" module name to "mapnik2" in the python commands.
+Please note that if you are using mapnik 2.0.0 then you will need to adjust the "mapnik" module name to "mapnik2" in the Python commands.
 Refer to [[mapnik2]] for details of the naming convention.

-Next test the python bindings.
+Next test the Python bindings.
 You should be able to open a terminal and type:

     python -c "import mapnik;print mapnik.__file__" # should return the path to the python bindings and no errors